zupzup/blog/no-ads-no-tracking-one-roundtrip/post.md

 In this post I attempted to explain my reasoning  behind creating a blog, which loads the minimal amount of data from the network, isn't plastered with ads and respects the privacy of it's readers.

-The web is a beautiful thing and has enriched my life in so many ways, I believe that the current situation with unnecesarrily bloated websites, which try to extract as much personal and behavioral data from users as possible in order to blast them with "better" advertising is not a sustainable model.
+The web is a beautiful thing and has enriched my life in so many ways, I believe that the current situation with unnecessarily bloated websites, which try to extract as much personal and behavioral data from users as possible in order to blast them with "better" advertising is not a sustainable model.